 But the God of Christianity is personal.
 With desire Jesus desired to eat this passover with His disciples.

-Just at that time when God might have indulged a sense of superiority, after three plodding years with disciples who seemed so very slow to catch His Spirit, just when He might have said, I'll take some quiet time now for myself before the critical last steps, Jesus has different feelings entirely.
-The training is at an end; the most extreme crisis they all ever will face is upon them; and Jesus wants to be with them in this so personal way.
+Just at that time when God might have indulged a sense of superiority, after three plodding years with disciples so slow to catch His Spirit, just when He might have said, I'll take some quiet time now for myself before the critical last steps, Jesus has different feelings entirely.
+The training is at an end; the most extreme crisis they will ever face is upon them; and Jesus wants to be with them in this so-personal way.

 It is around the table that we often have our closest moments with friends and family.
 So now Jesus has gathered His disciples.
 It is the last substantial interview they will have together this side of the cross.